Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 Hamiltonian motion over $H(Z,U)$ is governed by the following differential equations:

 Here, $(M^{-1} U)_i$ denotes the $i$th coordinate in the vector $M^{-1} U$, and $t$ represents the artificial ``time'' for which the Hamiltonian trajectory is computed.
 That is, the derivatives of $Z$ and $U$ with respect to $t$ reflect the rate of change in these quantities along Hamiltonian trajectory.
-Starting at an initial state $(Z^0, U^0)$, HMC generates a Markov chain of snapshots $(Z^{j}, U^{j})_{j \in \mathbb{N}}$ with stationary distribution $p(Z,U)$ by iterating between simulating Hamiltonian motion for a fixed amount of time $T > 0$, then refreshing the momentum according to its conditional distribution.
-The value of $T$ is typically specified by the user to control the length of time between momentum updates.
+Given an initial state $(Z^0, U^0)$, HMC generates a Markov chain of snapshots $(Z^{j}, U^{j})_{j \in \mathbb{N}}$ with stationary distribution $p(Z,U)$ by iterating between simulating Hamiltonian motion for a fixed integration time $T > 0$, then refreshing the momentum according to its conditional distribution.
+The integration time $T$ is typically specified by the user to control the length of time between momentum updates.